wui-hong/tp/docs/DeveloperGuide.md

 Use case ends.

-Extensions:
+**Extensions**
 * 1a.
 Spend n Split detects that the person does not exist in the contact list.
     * 1a1.
 Spend n Split informs the user that the person does not exist in the contact list.
-  * 1a2.
-Use case resumes at step 1.
+    * Use case ends.

 ---

-**Use Case: UC5 - Finding a Person**
+**Use Case: UC4 - Listing all Persons**

 **MSS**

-1. User requests to find a person.
+1. User requests to view all contacts in the contact list with optional keywords to filter by names.
-2. Spend n Split shows the list of persons that match the search query.
+2. Spend n Split shows a list of contacts, filtered by names if optional keywords were included.

 Use case ends.

-**Use Case: UC# - Clear All Persons**

-TODO: Internal note: let's remove / amend this feature, this command is too powerful and destructive.

 ---

-**Use Case: UC6 - Listing all Transactions with a Person**

-Preconditions: Person exists in the contact list.

-**MSS**

-1. User requests to view the transaction list involving a person.
-2. Spend n Split shows the list of transactions involving that person.

-Use case ends.

-Extensions:
-* 1a.
-Person does not exist in the contact list.
-  * 1a1.
-Spend n Split informs the user that the person does not exist in the contact list.
-  * 1a2.
-Use case resumes at step 1.

----

-**Use Case: UC7 - Add a New Transaction**
+**Use Case: UC5 - Add a New Transaction**

-Preconditions: Person exists in the contact list.

 **MSS**